 Some numbers to consider:

 - We estimate that the actual cost per student for us to stage this semester program is about $10,500.

 - The cost of housing, lunches, and instructional supplies alone is about $2,500 for the semester.

 - With fundraising and other sources of income, we estimate that we will be able to meet our expenses if the average student contributes $8,500 for the semester.

 These numbers and policies make the Thoreau College Metamorphosis Gap Semester once of the most financially affordable and flexible gap year programs in the country.

 This pledge covers tuition, as well as housing, weekday lunches, local transportation, and instructional supplies and tools.
 All books, art supplies, tools, and camping equipment are provided for all students participating in the program.

-The tuition pledge does not include food or housing.
-Rooms are available in in Thoreau College housing for $2,000 for the semester.
-Rental rooms in shared houses are often available elsewhere in town and students local students are welcome to live at home if they choose.
-There will be some shared meals and some food is available for student use from the Thoreau College farm, gardens, and greenhouse and partner organizations and training in cooking, meal planning, and provisioning are incorporated into the curriculum.
+Students are responsible for purchasing and preparing their own food for all meals other than weekday lunches during the program, although food is available for student use from the Thoreau College farm, gardens, and greenhouse and partner organizations and training in cooking, meal planning, and provisioning are incorporated into the curriculum.
 We estimate that students should be able to provide their own food for $250 per month here in Viroqua.
 Students are also responsible for having their own health insurance coverage and for arranging their own transportation to and from Viroqua.